10 Best Indoor Plants for Health: Wellbeing and Why

 Other research has shown how surrounding your home with houseplants can boost your mood and also help you be more creative!

 Plants can even help you stay alert and focused at work.
-Scientific studies have discovered that plants in the workplace reduce tension by 37% and can boost employees’ performance along with their wellbeing.
+Scientific studies have discovered that plants in the workplace reduce tension by a whopping 37% and can boost employees' performance along with their wellbeing.

-How Do houseplants Support Health?
+How Do Houseplants Support Health?

 Many studies have shown how interacting with indoor plants may reduce psychological and physiological stress.